emtee40/userscripts-izzy/yt2invidio.md

 If you don't like the pre-configured one, you can simply change it via the UserScript menu.
 A list of instances can be found [here](https://github.com/omarroth/invidious/wiki/Invidious-Instances).

 ### Script history:
+* v1.2.1 (2019-12-06): add menu item to open Invidious Wiki page with list of instances
 * v1.2.0 (2019-10-30): rewrite.
 Now you can set the Invidious instance to be used via menu command, no script edit needed.
 * v1.1.2 (2019-10-07): make it easier to switch to your favorite Invidious instance (just change a single variable); make invidious.snopyta.org the default
 * v1.1.1 (2019-09-06): do not exclude invidio.us but just ignore YT links there instead